 Heart Stück Bernie (HSB) serves as a vein cave that pumps quirky-luscious dance, studio-lab education, and intimate audience performance art into desirous and unsuspecting environments.
 HSB places the emphasis on process, sensational strata, and the dynamic combustion of highbrow and lowbrow zeitgeist ingredients.
-A hand-made arts & crafts aesthetic exposes seams of meaning and making – always as a dialogue between teacher and student, performer and audience, you and me.
-Collaboration with musicians, visual artists, set designers, and costume designers.
+A hand-made arts & crafts aesthetic exposes seams of meaning and making – inviting each viewer to act as game accomplice, loyal sister, and endlessly surprised participant.

 My performance art is the swinging, side-by-side handhold of slapstick physicality with a noir shadow.
 I place rambunctious movement shoulder to shoulder with delicate phrasework.
 The movement is sewn at the pelvis to harmony.
 The dance is hinged on dissonance.
 The Performers and Audience are swept up in a world bigger and more deceiving than they realize.
 Audience and Performers alike encounter a stage full of literal and figurative knots as they find themselves in hot pursuit of a miniature-epic conundrum.
 Only their wits can save them.
 Only their wits can get them in trouble.

 I have honed a quirky-luscious movement vocabulary that zigs and zags classical training with contemporary sensibilities.
 Tender to tense, the work flies through space with abandon, until it grounds itself.
 It explores conversational and emotive duet work, and it plays at unraveling causation in tight-knit group work.
 When the curtain rises, opens, or gets thrown aside with gamine intention, my work looks like a been-around-the-block broad – full of accumulated propositions and proposals.
 She’s been dressed up and stripped down, and she knows how to ask the hard questions.